 AUDITION NOTICE!

-Directed by Anne Harper
+Directed by Barbara Larose

-ON STAGE: February 27 to March 21, 2026
+ON STAGE: April 24 to May 16, 2026

 (Non-union, non-paying.
 We are unable to cast Equity or ACTRA members.)